Categorical action filtrations via localization and the growth as a symplectic invariant: Categorical pseudo-compactifications

-See \cite{orlov_1993} or \cite[Theorem 1.6]{kuznetsovicm}.
-This shows that projection onto $D^bCoh(X_2)$ component is a localization map with finitely generated kernel.
-This projection is given by the left adjoint to $f^*$, $f_!=S_{X_2}^{-1}\circ f_*\circ S_{X_1}$, where $S_{X_k}$ are the respective Serre functors.
-This shows that $f_!:D^bCoh(X_1)\to D^bCoh(X_2)$ is a localization map with finitely generated kernel.
-As $S_{X_k}$ are auto-equivalences, the same holds for $f_*$ as well. \epf \begin{proof}[Proof of \Cref{prop:welldefinedalggeogrowth}] Let $U$ be a smooth, irreducible variety.
+\epf \begin{proof}[Proof of \Cref{prop:welldefinedalggeogrowth}] Let $U$ be a smooth, irreducible variety.
 Choose a smooth compactification $U \hookrightarrow X$, which exists according to \Cref{proposition:existence-ag-sc}.This induces a smooth categorical compactification according to \Cref{proposition:ag-compactifications}(1).
 Therefore, by choosing lifts to $\scrF,\scrF'$, one can define a filtration on $RHom_U(\scrF,\scrF')$ from the localization.

 Any two such categorical compactifications are related by zigzags of morphisms of categorical compactifications by \Cref{fact:weak-factorization} and \Cref{proposition:ag-compactifications}(2).
-Therefore, as long as one uses this class of compactifications to define the growth, it does not depend on the compactification, and is well-defined up to scaling equivalence by \Cref{corollary:growth-function-well-def}. \end{proof} \defi[Growth function for coherent sheaves] Given a pair of objects $\scrF, \scrF' \in D^bCoh(U)$, let $\gr_{\scrF,\scrF'}$ be the growth function $\gr_{RHom_U(\scrF,\scrF')}$, which induced by a categorical compactification $D^bCoh(X)\to D^bCoh(U)$, as in \Cref{definition:growth-function-general}. \edefi Notice that this definition is not just a repetition of \Cref{definition:growth-function-general}, the key is the well-definiteness statement \Cref{prop:welldefinedalggeogrowth}.
+Therefore, as long as one uses this class of compactifications to define the growth, it does not depend on the compactification, and is well-defined up to scaling equivalence by \Cref{corollary:growth-function-well-def}. \end{proof} \defi[Growth function for coherent sheaves] Given a pair of objects $\scrF, \scrF' \in D^bCoh(U)$, let $\gr_{\scrF,\scrF'}$ be the growth function $\gr_{RHom_U(\scrF,\scrF')}$, which is induced by a categorical compactification $D^bCoh(X)\to D^bCoh(U)$, as in \Cref{definition:growth-function-general}. \edefi Notice that this definition is not just a repetition of \Cref{definition:growth-function-general}, the key is the well-definiteness statement \Cref{prop:welldefinedalggeogrowth}.